bathgeolsoc/bathgeolsoc.github.io/journal/articles/1983/1983_American_Indians_Land.markdown

 ---
 layout: journal-article
-title: Geological Field Excursion to the South West United States
+title: The Land and the American Indians
 author: Veronica Cleverly
 year: 1983
 topic: Abroad